APLOMET was created in August 1985 by Duke Okes as a private training/consulting firm focused on quality management.

-We’ve consulted to Fortune 500 companies, family-owned businesses, nonprofit organizations, and start-ups.
-More than 700 organizations have sent individuals to our public workshops, including the manufacturing, healthcare, education, government
+During the next 38 years he served Fortune 500 companies, family-owned businesses, nonprofit organizations, and start-ups in the manufacturing, healthcare, education, government

 Musings: My Blog